ckeditor/ckeditor4-workflows-common/README.md

 ### setup-workflows

 This is the main workflow responsible for propagating all common workflows.
 When it is added to any other repository it checkouts this repository and copies all common workflows from `workflows/` directory to `.github/workflows/` one.
-It is done once a day so any changes are propagated on a daily basis.
+It is run once a day (at 02:00 UTC) so any changes are propagated on a daily basis.
 See `workflows/setup-workflows.yml` file.

 It is a cron job task so will be triggered only on main repository branch.